FEALiTE/FEALiTE2D/README.md

 # FEALiTE2D
-A finite element analysis library for 2D frame, beam and truss elements using C#.
+A fast and reliable finite element analysis library for 2D frame, beam and truss elements using C#.

 ## Features